Price is the least interesting thing about bitcoin.

-What Sneaky Steve tries to do is send 1 BTC to the merchant Honest Harry and then send the same 1 BTC to his other address Sneaky Steve 2.
-It’s possible because you can have as many addresses you want, this is a consequence of the permissionless nature of Bitcoin.
+What Sneaky Steve tries to do is send 1 BTC to the merchant, Honest Harry, and then send a copy of 1 BTC to his other address: Sneaky Steve 2.
+(It’s possible to have as many addresses as you want—a consequence of the permissionless nature of Bitcoin.)

 |Sneaky Steve 1||-1 BTC||(-2 BTC)|

 |Sneaky Steve 2||1 BTC||(+1 BTC)|